TREASURIES-Prices rally on record low increase in Q2 labor costs

 Even with the Fed poised to raise rates, U.S. fund managers increased bond exposure in their model global portfolios in July.
 Fund managers in the latest Reuters global survey trimmed overall allocations to U.S. and Canadian fixed income, but increased exposure to euro zone debt.

 The 30-year Treasury popped higher, rising more than a full point in price, driving the yield down to a fresh two-month nadir of 2.8950 percent.
-It was last up 30/32 of a point, yielding 2.9054 percent.
-(Editing by Bernadette Baum, Meredith Mazzilli and Peter Galloway)
+It was last up 31/32 of a point, yielding 2.9038 percent.
+(Editing by Bernadette Baum and Meredith Mazzilli)

+* Files for mixed shelf of up to $50.0 million - sec filing Source text (http://bit.ly/2nJucCS) Further company coverage:

+BUENOS AIRES, March 28 Argentina's economic activity grew in January compared with the same month the prior year and the country's poverty rate fell in the second half of 2016, government data showed on Tuesday, suggesting the economy has begun a rebound after a tough recession.